-The k-e-g model is the most cost effective method to characterize turbulent flames.
-To provide accurate estimates of local temperatures and gas concentrations these models are imbedded with radiation from soot particles.
+The k-e-g model is the most cost-effective method to characterize turbulent flames.
+To provide accurate estimates of local temperatures and gas concentrations these models are embedded with radiation from soot particles.

 The Discrete Probability Function (DPF) method is normally used to compute the total NOX emission indices from combustors.
 The DPF method is used to obtain NOX after the local properties have been calculated using a standard flow solver such as Fluent of KIVA.